 Another function of CBD is to increase levels of anandamide, the body’s own version of THC.
 By keeping enzymes busy, endocannabinoids have more time to produce their own therapeutic effects.

 Anti-THC – Maybe one of the most beneficial traits of CBD is its ability to counter the psychoactive effects of THC.
 Natures own antidote if you will.
 THC has its own set of medicinal properties; however, the psychoactive effects may be unwanted by some consumers.
 Adding an appropriate amount of CBD will help to counteract the cerebral effects of THC and diminish negative side effects like anxiousness, paranoia, and increased appetite.

 Quality CBD Products

 Just as understanding exactly what CBD can do for you, finding a quality product is just as important.
-Not all CBD product are created equal, that’s why Dr. Hemp’s CBD, strives to bring you the best quality CBD products available.
-Regardless of how you’d like to consume your CBD through their partnerships with Caviar Gold and O.penVape, they offer a wide-variety of products to get your CBD supplementation started.
+Not all CBD products are created equal, that’s why Dr. Hemp’s CBD, strives to bring you the best quality CBD products available.
+Regardless of how you’d like to consume your CBD through their partnerships with Caviar Gold and O.penVape, they offer a wide variety of products to get your CBD supplementation started.

 - CBD vape pens